 3) Use oven gloves while holding the pan and use tongs to hold the paper towel and put a light coating of oil over the interior of the pan.
 Flaxseed oil is most preferred among users, but sunflower, grapeseed, or canola oils will also work.
 Coat the entire interior, then use a new paper towel to soak up any excess oil.
 Oil should be evenly distributed over the surface in a thin layer.
 To prevent oxidation, cover the outside area too.

 4) Place the cookware onto the heat source on high heat until the oil starts to smoke.
 To heat the entire pan evenly, put gloves on and rotate the pan, keeping the sides in contact with the heat source for a while.

-To heat entire pan at the same rate and achieve even color at the base and on the sides, many people prefer seasoning carbon steel pans in the oven.
-Just make sure there is no plastic or wooden handle or other temperature sensitive parts.
+To heat the entire pan at the same rate and achieve even color at the base and on the sides, many people prefer seasoning carbon steel pans in the oven.
+Just make sure there is no plastic or wooden handle or other temperature-sensitive parts.

 6) Repeat the application of oil 3-4 times.
 After several cycles, the cooking surface will become more black/brown.
 If you notice areas with uneven discoloration, don’t worry, as the color will even out with use.